Skip to main content

 • Approvers attribute configured on Golive Environments:

-• A Jira work item type for bookings / changes / blackouts with:
+• A Jira work type for bookings / changes / blackouts with:

 Configuration Overview